otterbox901/Linear-Algebra-in-Reducing-Multidimensional-Data./README.md

 # Linear Algebra in Reducing Multidimensional Data.

-A short report and analysis comparing Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA) for EEG / electrophysiology-style data.
+A short report and analysis comparing Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA) for Iris and MNIST data.
 The repository contains the R code used to run the analyses and the TeX source for the manuscript/report.

 ## Overview

-This project evaluates how PCA and LDA perform for dimensionality reduction and classification tasks on electrophysiological / EEG-like datasets.
+This project evaluates how PCA and LDA perform for dimensionality reduction and classification tasks on datasets typically used in ML.
 The analysis scripts produce summary statistics, figures, and the results included in the manuscript source (TeX).

 Goals:
 - Compare PCA and LDA in terms of explained variance, separability, and classification performance.